 Agree on the fee and any other expenses at the start, to avoid any costly surprises down the line.

 'Good communication is essential, both for the initial exchange of ideas, through the design process and throughout the build.
 This will ensure that the final result is the one you had hoped for,' says the Society of Garden Designers.

-Take the time to decide what it is you’re after – think colours, plants, textures and practicalities.
-You can even create a mood board of ideas or favourite gardens that inspire you.
-Although a good garden designer should be able to interpret your vision, they’re not mind readers!
+Take the time to decide what it is you're after – think garden color schemes, plants, textures and practicalities.
+You can even create a mood board of ideas or favorite gardens that inspire you.
+Although a good garden designer should be able to interpret your vision, they're not mind readers!

 3. Know your budget

 Although it can be tempting to pluck a figure out of the air, give your budget thought.
 Overestimating can put you in a sticky situation, or at the very least, leave you feeling disappointed when the initial designs have to be reworked.

 'A designer will produce tailor-made designs to match your budget,' says the Society of Garden Designers, 'so be clear about what you can afford at the start.'

 Okay, so your plot and plans are on the large side.
 A serious splurge is on the cards, and you're feeling a little apprehensive.

 Don't panic.
 Instead, talk to your designer about staggering the process – building in stages will help to spread the costs, making it more affordable

 Garden designers are incredibly knowledgeable about plants, and will be able to pick not only the most suitable varieties for your style, but also those that are most likely to survive in your garden's natural environment.